Creating an application

 Social login (Google, Facebook, Twitter)

-This option is only available if you selected an SQL database or a MongoDB database.
+This option is only available if you selected an SQL, MongoDB, or Couchbase database.
 It adds Spring Social support to JHipster, so end-users can log-in using their Google, Facebook or Twitter account.

 API first development using swagger-codegen